Agaricocrinus americanus

-Agaricocrinus americanus, the mushroom crinoid, is a species of extinct crinoid, known only from its fossils, which are found in the U.S. states of Indiana, Tennessee and Kentucky.
+Agaricocrinus americanus, also known as the mushroom crinoid or American crinoid, is a species of extinct crinoid.
+Its fossils can be found in the U.S. states of Indiana, Tennessee and Kentucky.
 They date back to the Lower Mississippian, about 345 million years ago.

 Fossil beds

 One of the locations from which Agaricocrinus americanus is known is the Edwardsville Formation, in the vicinity of Crawfordsville, Montgomery County, Indiana, in the United States.
 In this fossil-rich bed have been found the fossils of sixty species of crinoid, distributed among more than forty genera.
 It is thought that the various species had different length stalks so that they could capture plankton drifting past at various heights above the substrate.
 The fossil beds were formed at a time when the seabed was much higher than it is today.
 It is believed that the crinoids were buried in sediment from nearby deltas during storms.
 The resulting siltstone deposits are soft enough for the fossils to be extracted in three-dimensional relief.